mushishi78/romsey-chamber/_members/hamilton-parker-buckingham.md

 \* Residential sales \* Lettings \* Commercial \* International \* Character, Country and prestigious homes \* Award-winning team \* The Knightsbridge Office\* Land and New Homes \* Mortgages\* \* Conveyancing \* Surveys \* Area familiarisation tours \* Relocation advice \* Open 7 days a week \* Longer opening hours \* Prime branch location \* Feedback after every viewing \* Weekly progress updates \* Expertise on all transactions \* On all major property portals \* Accompanied viewings

-\*Your home may be repossessed if you do not keep up repayments on your mortgage.
+\* Your home may be repossessed if you do not keep up repayments on your mortgage.

-To find out more about us, visit our website [www.hpbproperty.co.uk](http://www.hpbproperty.co.uk)or call us on01794 5111212

 The knightsbridge office website [www.theknightsbridgeoffice.co.uk](http://www.theknightsbridgeoffice.co.uk)